arielyyd/TTT/README.md

 ## 🔥 News:

-* 📢 **Jun 15th 2025**.
+* 📢 **June 15th 2025**.
 If you're attending CVPR 2025 at Nashville, welcome to join our talk and poster session on Sunday, June 15 (the final day)!

   🗣️ **Oral Session 5A: Generative AI**
    📍 Karl Dean Grand Ballroom | 🕘 9:00 AM